1Now Jacob saw that there was grain in Egypt, and Jacob said to his sons, “Why do you look at one another?”

 3Joseph’s ten brothers went down to buy grain from Egypt.

-4But Jacob didn’t send Benjamin, Joseph’s brother, with his brothers, for he said, “Lest perhaps harm happen to him.”
+4But Jacob did not send Benjamin, Joseph’s brother, with his brothers, for he said, “Lest perhaps harm happens to him.”

 5The sons of Israel came to buy among those who came, for the famine was in the land of Canaan.

 6Joseph was the governor over the land.
 It was he who sold to all the people of the land.
-Joseph’s brothers came and bowed themselves down to him with their faces to the earth.
+Joseph’s brothers came and bowed down before him with their faces to the earth.

 8Joseph recognized his brothers, but they did not recognize him.